dotnet/runtime/Documentation/project-docs/linux-performance-tracing.md

 using.
 If you place the crossgen tool in the same directory as the .NET Runtime DLLs (e.g. libcoreclr.so), then perfcollect can find it and add the framework symbols to the trace file for you.

-Normally when you create a .NET application it just generates the DLL for the code you wrote, using a shared copy of the runtime for the rest.
+Normally when you create a .NET application, it just generates the DLL for the code you wrote, using a shared copy of the runtime for the rest.
 However you can also generate what is called a 'self-contained' version of an application and this contains all runtime DLLs.
 It turns out that the crossgen tool is part of the Nuget package that is used to create these self-contained apps, so one way of getting the right crossgen tool is to create a self contained package of any application.